chris-morgan/rust-http/README.rst

 This project has two parts:

-1. An HTTP server: work in progress.
+1. An HTTP server

-2. An HTTP client: not yet implemented.
+2. An HTTP client

+Both are in progress; both have basic, low-level implementations in place.
+Neither is complete nor yet compliant in any way.

 Goals
 -----

-The goal of the present phase of this project is, quite simply, to create a generic HTTP server for Rust.
+The goal of the present phase of this project is, quite simply, to create a generic HTTP server and client library for Rust.

+Eventually the client and server may be placed in different crates (with a common dependency), but I'm not sure about this yet.

 This server is not opinionated; it provides the tools, handles communication, the HTTP/1.1 protocol and the basic headers and then leaves the rest to you.
 Things like URL routing do not belong in here; that is the domain of a framework.

-This project will also expand to include an HTTP client soon, using the same foundation as the HTTP server, but it does not yet contain one.

 Getting started
 ---------------